The Microsoft Surface Book 2 is now available in 15” and costs the same to lease as the MacBook Pro 15” – but which one is best?

-When it comes to displays the Surface Book 2 features an amazingly high-res screen in the 15″ version at 3240 x 2160 – the 13″ is pretty amazing too at 3000 x 2000.
-In comparison, the MacBook Pro, runs at 2800 x 1800 on the 15″ (and 2560 x 1600 on the 13″).
-The 15″ MacBook is brighter, but the 15″ Surface Book is slightly more vivid, and it detaches to become a tablet!
+When it comes to displays, the Surface Book 2 features an amazingly high-res screen on the 15” version at 3240 x 2160.
+The 13” is pretty amazing too at 3000 x 2000.
+In comparison, the MacBook Pro, runs at 2800 x 1800 on the 15” and 2560 x 1600 on the 13”.
+The 15” MacBook is brighter, but the 15” Surface Book is slightly more vivid, and it detaches to become a tablet.

-Both of them offer strong performance in terms of power, but graphically the Surface Book 2 is more powerful.
-The 15-inch MacBook Pro with its Kaby Lake Core i7 CPU, 16GB of RAM and 512GB SSD achieved a score of 15,293 on Geekbench 4, while the 15-inch Surface Book 2’s Core i7-8650U CPU with 16B of RAM and a 1TB PCIe SSD was slower, achieving a score of 12,505.
+Both of them offer strong performance in terms of power, but graphically, the Surface Book 2 is more powerful.
+The 15-inch MacBook Pro with its Kaby Lake Core i7 CPU, 16GB of RAM, and 512GB SSD achieved a score of 15,293 on Geekbench 4.
+The 15-inch Surface Book 2’s Core i7-8650U CPU with 16B of RAM and a 1TB PCIe SSD was slower, achieving a score of 12,505.

-The battery life of both the MacBook Pro and the Surface Book 2 is top-notch but whilst Apple say the Macbook 15″ has around 10 hours of battery life, Microsoft say their Surface Book 2 has up to 17 hours of video playback battery life.
+The battery life of both the MacBook Pro and the Surface Book 2 is top-notch but whilst Apple say the MacBook 15” has around 10 hours of battery life, Microsoft say their Surface Book 2 has up to 17 hours of video playback battery life.
 That’s almost a whole working day of difference.